Yakima Sportsman State Park

 Located near the urban amenities of Yakima in arid eastern Washington, this park attracts local picnickers, out-of-town visitors and road-trippers passing through.

 Birds flock to Yakima Sportsman, and so do birders, their binoculars and field guides in hand.
 The Yakima River flood plain sustains a natural wetland of marshes, grasses and ponds, welcoming habitat for 140 bird species.
 Wood ducks are the stars of the show, but dramatic red-winged blackbirds, herons and hawks make their home near the park's juvenile fishing pond, which is stocked with rainbow trout and open to young anglers.

 The gentle trails come alive in season.
 The trees turn red, orange and yellow in fall, and spring brings a riot of lilies, chokecherry, dogwood and blossoming catalpa trees.
 Green lawns and tree shade make this a lovely camping or picnic spot in summer.

 Yakima Sportsman State Park is a 266-acre camping park originally created by the Yakima Sportsman's Association to promote game management and the preservation of natural resources.
 The park is an irrigated green zone in an otherwise desert area and has a variety of deciduous trees in the camping and picnic areas.

-Ponds, lakes, and rivers attract fishermen, both young and adult, to this location.
-More than 140 species of bird make wildlife watching a delight.
+More than 130 species of bird make wildlife watching a delight.
 The campground is a stay-over place for events at the Yakima Sun-Dome and fairgrounds.